rikiya-ohashi/ooservo/README.md

 ### 3. Power & Signal Integrity
 * **Power Supply:** The 3.3V output pins on boards like Arduino Uno or ESP32 often lack sufficient current capacity.
 Always use a stable external power source.
-* **Noise Reduction:** Adding a large capacitor (e.g., 1000μF or higher) across the power lines can further improve stability, especially during high-torque movements.
+* **Noise Reduction:** Adding a large capacitor (e.g., 1000μF or higher) across the power lines can further improve stability.

 ### 4. Operational Constraints & Safety
 * **No Interrupts:** Using hardware/software interrupts in your sketch may disrupt serial communication timing, leading to unexpected malfunctions.